 More mess, less burden

-There’s more mess and admin and washing times infinity.
-My youngest only recently decided that she’d stay in her own bed all night to a chorus of Hallelujah.
+As the kids get older, there’s more mess and admin and washing times infinity.
+My youngest took a decade to decide that she’d stay in her own bed all night to a chorus of Hallelujah.
 All three still haven’t learned how to say please or thank you and I’m still wondering why they all think they can step over the towel on the floor rather than pick it up, but… it’s not harder.

-I’m rested.
-I have my own life going on.
-I go grocery shopping alone, I have hobbies, I don’t feel guilty for being a working mother any more.
-I’m years into this gig so I’m basically just better at being a mum, better at being a human.
+Look, I’m years into this gig, so I’m basically just better at being a mum, better at being a human.

 It ain’t easy, it’s just not harder